 All Oregon State University entities are responsible for ensuring that their programs, services, and activities are accessible.
-This document attempts to help guide entities through the process.
+This webpage attempts to help guide you through the process.

-Advertisements include brochures, flyers, position announcements, web flyers, email blasts, Facebook event pages, OSU Today event ads, etc.
+All event advertisements must include a statement describing how to request accessibility accommodations.
+This includes brochures, flyers, position announcements, web flyers, email blasts, Facebook event pages, OSU Today event ads, etc.

-Registration materials should include a statement describing procedures for requesting accommodation(s) along with a contact person.
-See advertisements section.
+Registration materials should include a statement describing procedures for requesting accommodations as described in Event Advertising Requirements.

 To help with advanced planning consider including the following on registration materials: